Mark Zuckerberg Sells 52,700 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 52,700 shares of the stock in a transaction on Wednesday, May 12th.
-The stock was sold at an average price of $301.90, for a total value of $15,910,130.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 52,700 shares of the firm’s stock in a transaction that occurred on Tuesday, May 18th.
+The stock was sold at an average price of $313.81, for a total value of $16,537,787.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):